Is Disney World’s On-Site Advantage Disappearing…or Reappearing?

 Two of the most recent changes concern transportation.
 At the beginning of last year, the Disney’s Magical Express airport shuttle service ended.
 Now, visitors arriving to Orlando International Airport will need to rent a car, use Uber/Lyft, or arrange for an alternative shuttle service in order to get to their resort.
 This was a huge loss for many Walt Disney World visitors.

-Disney’s Magical Express’ closest paid replacements are Mears Connect and the Sunshine Flyer.
+Disney’s Magical Express’ closest paid replacement is Mears Connect Driven by Sunshine.
 See our Guide to Airport Transportation for Walt Disney World for other options.
 There’s no one-size-fits-all perfect solution; it depends on your party size, budget, and other factors.

-We’ve used both Mears Connect and Sunshine Flyer, and have found them to be virtually identical to Disney’s Magical Express in speed, quality, and service.
-The biggest downside is that there’s a fee, and that since these are third parties, there’s not seamless integration between the resorts and the shuttles in the event that an issue arises.
+We’ve used Mears Connect many times, and have found it to be virtually identical to Disney’s Magical Express in speed, quality, and service.
+The biggest downside is that there’s a fee, and that since these are third parties, there’s not always seamless integration between the resorts and the shuttles in the event that an issue arises.
 (Some fans will cite the lack of luggage handling, but that disappeared from DME prior to this, so it’s hard to tie that to this particular change.)

-Then at the beginning of 2023, Walt Disney World brought back free overnight self-parking to guests staying at Walt Disney World Resort hotels.
+At the start of this year, Walt Disney World brought back free overnight self-parking to guests staying at Walt Disney World Resort hotels.
 Complimentary parking was an on-site perk until a few years ago, and it was another prompt for this post in the first place.

 In addition to this, Walt Disney World resort hotel guests also continue to receive complimentary standard parking at Walt Disney World theme parks, which is another plus.
 In tandem, these two things take some of the sting out of the elimination of Disney’s Magical Express–at least for the guests who opt to rent a car while staying on-site.
 (That number will only grow, as Universal Orlando continues to expand and turn itself into an equally-compelling theme park destination.)